jeremyschlatter/env/README.md

 **Caveats**

-- I like to use the `-r` flag with `nix-env -i`, but this configuration does not yet work well with that.
 - I do not yet have a workflow for making local modifications to this environment, including using local package channels.
 - Not yet well tested.
 I'm only using this on one machine.